intesys/openapi-server/readme.md

 # Openapi server

 It's a simple proxy for development purpose, which allows you to quickly mock responses, in case the real backend server doesn't reply correctly.
 In addition you can validate the responses (both from backend and mock).
+Can work in watch mode, reloading the server when Yaml or mock changes.

 ![schema](./assets/schema.png)